 What if a converted lead needs further qualification?

-You can update the contact or opportunity record with additional details and assign follow-up tasks as per the need.
+You can update the contact or opportunity record with additional details and assign follow-up tasks as needed.

 -